patst/process-lectures-042020/README.md

 ## Repository layout

 The folder `examples` contains the projects and source code shown during the lecture.
+The examples are a git submodule for the repository https://github.com/patst/process-examples.git

 The folder `exercises` contains the project templates for the exercises.